Demi Lovato's Comeback Continues With 2020 Super Bowl National Anthem Performance

 "This is the best version of the National anthem I've heard at the super bowl since Whitney Houston," tweeted user @Michael44004861.

-"ACED that.
-Best National Anthem performance since Whitney," user @ethanxmarvel agreed.
-"I had chills."

-Of course...haters gonna hate, too.
+But of course...haters gonna hate, too.

 "Demi Lovato was terrible," tweeted user @bigJimF.